dbinfrago/py-capellambse/docs/source/development/developing-docs.rst

 .. code:: bash

-   pip install '.[docs]'
+   make install

 The following command builds the documentation:

 .. code:: bash

-   make -C docs html
+   make docs

 The resulting documentation build will be available in ``docs/build/html``.

-Instead, you can also use ``make -C docs serve`` to (re-)build the docs and start a local server, which can be accessed on http://localhost:8000.
+Instead, you can also use ``make docs-serve`` to (re-)build the docs and start a local server, which can be accessed on http://localhost:8000.

 The following command deletes previously built documentation:

 .. code:: bash

-   make -C docs clean
+   make docs-clean